andrew/ultimate-awesome/README.md

 - [VHDL-Guide](https://github.com/mikeroyal/VHDL-Guide) - VHDL Guide.
 - [awesome-ros-tools](https://github.com/oleg-Shipitko/awesome-ros-tools) - The list of tools and packages for Robot Operating System development!.
 - [awesome-combine](https://github.com/riteshhgupta/awesome-combine) - A collaborative list of awesome Combine resources and libraries.
 Feel free to contribute!.
-- [awesome-rcj-soccer](https://github.com/robocup-junior/awesome-rcj-soccer) - A curated list of resources relevant to RoboCupJunior Soccer.
 - [awesome-mixed-reality](https://github.com/saurabhchalke/awesome-mixed-reality) - 🌟 A curated list of awesome resources for Mixed Reality development.
 - [run-a-data-team](https://github.com/sbalnojan/run-a-data-team) - A guide for leading a data (engineering) team.
 - [awesome-ai-papers](https://github.com/songqiang321/awesome-ai-papers) - This repository is used to collect papers and code in the field of AI.